isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution4.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+ABSS Premier - Accounting and Sales Management System Version 23 - Package B with onsite training (3 users)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management and Sales Management System (Part 1)

 ### Contact Information
-01 BUSINESS SOLUTIONS PTE LTD<br>https://www.01businesssolutions.com/psg-grant/<br>Email: sales@01businesssolutions.com<br>Tel: +65 6220 3306
+4694

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.